In this class, students will learn to:

 No personal electronic devices such as phones, tablets or laptops can be used in this class except in rare cases with special permission in advance from Prof. Pinsker.

 Dickinson values diverse types of learners and is committed to ensuring that each student is afforded equitable access to participate in all learning experiences.
-If you have (or think you may have) a learning difference or a disability – including a mental health, medical, or physical impairment– that would impact your educational experience in this class, please contact the Office of Disability Services (ODS) to schedule a meeting with Director Marni Jones.
-She will confidentially discuss your needs, review your documentation, and determine your eligibility for reasonable accommodations.
+If you have (or think you may have) a learning difference or a disability – including a mental health, medical, or physical impairment – that would hinder your access to learning or demonstrating knowledge in this class, please contact Access and Disability Services (ADS).
+They will confidentially explain the accommodation request process and the type of documentation that Dean and Director Marni Jones will need to determine your eligibility for reasonable accommodations.
 To learn more about available supports, go to www.dickinson.edu/ADS or email firstname.lastname@example.org, call (717) 245-1734, or go to the ADS office in Room 005 of Old West, Lower Level (aka “the OWLL”).
 If you’ve already been granted accommodations at Dickinson, please follow the guidance at www.dickinson.edu/AccessPlan for disclosing the accommodations for which you are eligible and scheduling a meeting with me as soon as possible so that we can discuss your accommodations and finalize your Access Plan.
 NOTE: test proctoring will not be needed for this class.

 Writing Center Visit